tizenorg/platform.core.uifw.dali-adaptor/automated-tests/README.md

 Executing the tests
 -------------------

+To see a list of all of the options:

+    ./execute.sh -h

 To execute tests, cd into automated-tests and run

     ./execute.sh

 This will execute dali and dali-internal test sets.
 Note that the output summary for the first will be printed before running the second.

 By default the tests execute in parallel, which is faster but does not produce any test case output.
-Use this to execute the tests in series:
+Use this to execute the tests serially:

+    ./execute.sh -S

+This produces test output on stdout+err, and is relatively quick compared to test-kit lite.

+To execute the tests using test-kit-lite framework:

     ./execute.sh -s